Elea95/Elea95-intern-repo/unit_tests.md

 - Forgetting to reset mocks (jest.clearAllMocks()) → Data leaks across tests.

 - Mocking incorrect API structure → Breaks integration with real API.

+### What was the most challenging part of testing Redux?

+- Handling async actions correctly (e.g., mocking API calls).

+- Ensuring Redux state updates correctly in tests.

+### How do Redux tests differ from React component tests?

+- Component tests check how the UI renders and behaves.

+- Redux tests check state logic and reducers without rendering the UI.